BSDExabio/OpenMDlr-amber/README.md

 **Use:**

 Please feel free to use/modify code.
+Everything is completely open-source.
 Contact jesskwoods (at) gmail.com with corrections, questions, comments.

 **References:**